-- Meeting logistics: When, where, how frequently and how long will the troop meet? - The troop: Will the troop have girls in one grade or many? - What kind of help will the troop need from parents? - How will you handle your own daughter during troop activities? - What type of communication will you use with the troop families? - Troop finances: Will you have regular troop dues, a troop start-up fee?
-Who will be on the troop bank account? - What would you like the troop uniform components to include?
-Will the leaders purchase for everyone with troop funds or will parents need to get this on their own? - Plan out the parent/caregiver meeting.
+- Meeting logistics: When, where, how frequently and how long will the troop meet? - The troop: Will the troop have girls in one grade or different grades? - What kind of help will the troop need from parents? - How will you handle your own daughter during troop activities? - What type of communication will you use with the troop families?
+"Band" or and alternative communication platform is great. - Troop finances: Will you have troop dues?
+Who will be on the troop bank account? - Will your troop choose a vest or tunic?
+Will the leaders purchase for everyone and be reimbursed or will each parent purchase the required uniform items. - Plan out the parent/caregiver meeting.